All Episodes

 Now, I'll give you one example.

-Any evidence showing Mueller coordinated, this is in the Washington Examiner, Muller coordinating with Comey could validate critics' claims that Mueller's conflicts of interest in the case are so severe he needs to resign.
+Any evidence showing Mueller coordinated, this is in the Washington Examiner, Mueller coordinating with Comey could validate critics' claims that Mueller's conflicts of interest in the case are so severe he needs to resign.

-Judicial watch now wants all the records of communications between Comey and the Justice Department, which would include communications to Mueller in the run up to Comey's appearance before the Senate Intelligence Committee in June.
+Judicial Watch now wants all the records of communications between Comey and the Justice Department, which would include communications to Mueller in the run-up to Comey's appearance before the Senate Intelligence Committee in June.

-Now it would be a scandal if Comey coordinated his Senate testimony with Mueller's special counsel office, considering that it was Comey who leaked the information for the very purpose of what?
+Now, it would be a scandal if Comey coordinated his Senate testimony with Mueller's special counsel office, considering that it was Comey who leaked the information for the very purpose of what?

-Getting a special counsel appointed.
+Getting his special counsel appointed.

-Rod Rosenstein, who also knew along with Mueller, that the Russians had been had people agents of Vladimir Putin in the country using bribery, extortion, and racketeering and kickbacks and money laundering.
+Rod Rosenstein, who also knew along with Mueller, that the Russians had been people agents of Vladimir Putin in the country using bribery, extortion, and racketeering and kickbacks and money laundering.

 You know, why didn't they do anything about that?

-That led to the GPS Russian paid, Hillary bought and paid for dossier, the salacious lying details from the Russians to influence that election.
+Russian paid, Hillary bought and paid for dossier, the salacious lying details from the Russians to influence that election.

 I mean, there's so much corruption here every single day.

-Just it's almost impossible to keep up with this.
+It's almost impossible to keep up with this.

 And, you know, there's a certain repetitiveness to it, but I'm trying to just give you the new information and give you the background because it's hard to follow at this point.